norbert-krupa/DAyLI/README.md

 ## Project status

-This was my final year project, submitted March 2025 and awarded First Class Honours.
+This was my final year project, submitted April 2025 and awarded First Class Honours.
 It's no longer actively maintained, but the codebase remains a as a portfolio piece.